 Less is More- for Everyone

 Let’s face it- we all have things in our home that are taking up space and are underused, and many people find that having a yard sale or donating these items frees up space while also passing these items on where they can have a second life where they’re really needed.

 Cheryl Therrien on the Sixty & Me blog writes about how you can downsize and recycle at the same time, finding that reusing and repurposing things has a benefit to herself and the wider community as well.
 For example, giving away clothes that you no longer wear frees up your own closet space and makes it easier to stay organized, while benefiting others in the process.

 Here at Kendal at Longwood and Crosslands, our residents find they live differently than they did in their previous homes.
 With the dining venues, library, wellness center, art studios, fitness center and more, many people spend more time outside of their homes than in, enjoying everything there is to do.

 Whether you are looking at retirement options or are just looking to streamline your life, downsizing has become a long-standing trend for people at every stage of life.
 Downsizing is made easy here at Kendal-Crosslands Communities with our vetted move managers, accredited by the National Association of Move Managers, who are ready and able to assist you with every step along the way.

-Call us today to learn more about Kendal-Crosslands Communities at (610) 388-1441 or click here to learn more about the cozy cottages and currently available living options at Kendal and Crosslands.
+Call us today to learn more about Kendal-Crosslands Communities at (610) 388-1441 or click here to take a peek at our floorplans.
 We have right-sized options that can be customized to meet all your needs!